-As shown above, the majority of revenue for Rockbridge Regional Library System comes from state and local governments.
+As shown above, the majority of revenue for RRLS comes from state and local governments.
 An economic downtown could severely decrease revenue for the library system.
 Though we have received some increases in funding, we are still working to recover from the drastic cuts of fiscal years 2010 and 2011.
-Unfortunately, we expect a decrease in state aid for fiscal year 2018.
+Two of our four localities decreased the amount of allocations for RRLS in the current fiscal year and we expect a decrease in state aid for fiscal year 2019.

-Rockbridge Regional Library System provides essential services to our patrons, particularly since so much of our region is rural.
+RRLS provides essential services to our patrons, particularly since so much of our region is rural.
 Computers, online resources and eBooks are all necessary to work and do business in the 21st century.
-The public library provides a large number of patrons internet access.
-For many patrons the library is their only option.
+Most job applications are online and residents without internet access are affected financially.
+The public library provides a large number of patrons internet access via computers or wi-fi.
+For many patrons the library is their only option for online activity.
 Library staff work hard to provide the highest quality of customer service to our patrons but funding has not kept up with essential technological advances and training.